lvgl/lv_lib_freetype/README.md

-# FreeType interation for LVGL
+# FreeType integration with LVGL
 Interface to FreeType to generate font bitmaps run time

 ## Install FreeType